robole/markdown-reference/markdown.md

 Markdown has been widely embraced and adopted.
 However, the initial specification of Markdown contained ambiguities and unanswered questions, and no complete de-facto standard has ever really existed, this has resulted in implementations having some subtle differences, and many now come have been extended with extra features.

-There were different efforts to standardize implementations and form an offical standard, but none proved successful.
+There were different efforts to standardize implementations and form an official standard, but none proved successful.
 In 2012, a group began an organised effort to form a standard, John Gruber objected to their plans, and eventually it became an alternative specification called [CommonMark](https://commonmark.org/).

 ### Variant Specifications

 - [CommonMark](https://commonmark.org/): A strongly defined, highly compatible specification of Markdown.
 - [GitHub Flavored Markdown (GFM)](https://github.com/gfm): It is based on CommonMark, and supports syntax extensions such as: tables, task lists, autolinking, and strikethrough.
-It supports some specific features to github such as mentions.
+It supports some specific features to Github such as mentions.
 - [Markdown Extra](https://michelf.ca/projects/php-markdown/extra/): This is an extension of markdown originally written in PHP but ported to other languages.
 It implements it's own specific set of amendments and extensions including: markdown inside HTML, definition lists, abbreviations, and footnotes.